Cutting Area for 2016 Tabby Mountain Wildlife Management Area (WMA)

 7) Pack it in; pack it out.
 Please take your litter home and leave the area better than you found it.
 There aren’t any organized campgrounds, nor any camping within this project area.
 If you plan to work more than 1 day, we recommend camping overnight at Starvation Reservoir.
 This State Park has a nice camping area, boat ramp, and water.
 It also has some excellent walleye, bass, perch and trout fishing.

-To Receive Dedicated Hunter Credit: 1) Before you leave: -Pick up a 2016 timesheet/volunteer agreement at a Division office. -Fill out the timesheet with the Project Name and Description: Tabby Mountain PJ removal project.
+To Receive Dedicated Hunter Credit: 1) Before you go to the project area: -Pick up a 2016 timesheet/volunteer agreement at a Division office. -Fill out the timesheet with the Project Name and Description: Tabby Mountain PJ removal project.
 Have a DWR employee sign the timesheet before you leave.
 One person may pick up timesheets for the entire group. -One member of your group will be the Project Leader listed on the timesheet and will make sure that everyone fills out, and signs the agreements/timesheets completely—before any work begins.
 It is recommended that the group leader keep all the timesheets together in one safe place, and turn them in together when the work concludes.

 You may plan and go out and do this project at your convenience.
 We request that you pick up your timesheets, do your service work, and return the timesheets to the DWR within a 1-2 week period.